 However, by their admission, the industry was not ready for software in X-ray QA at the beginning of the 1990s.

 “The X-ray industry was slow to catch up,” explained Lars, “service personnel had not been trained with computers and preferred simple units – even if it took three times longer.”

 They continue to be at the forefront of research and development in X-ray QA.
 Age and time have not wearied them.
 Quite the opposite!

 Lars, who obtained his Ph.D. in Medical Radiation Physics at the prestigious Lund University in 2018, believes further advances in microelectronics will allow for the creation of ever more sophisticated imaging and diagnosis equipment and software.
 The internet will also have an impact as it will allow increased and more accessible data storage.

 Ulf, who continues to influence the major R&D projects at RTI, is more cautious.
 After forty years in X-ray development, he continues to see different legislation enacted globally, making the industry slow to develop even as new and upgraded QA technologies are released.

 However, with its focus on “solutions” rather than meters, Ulf is adamant that RTI Group is best positioned to help customers improve their processes and be compliant with existing and future regulations.

 “RTI has always been leading the development of X-ray QA and many times has introduced new and leading technology,” he said.

-On the small side – today’s RTI Piranha family of meters with probes and accessories
+On the small side – today’s RTI Piranha MULTI meter with probes and accessories